-Credits to Poly Haven for the stone and metal textures used in this image.
+Credits to Poly Haven for tree, stone, and iron textures.

 Tech Art Crash Course (Part I): Creating a Batch Renamer with Qt Designer and PyQt